Making sense of the intercultural: finding deCentred threads, with Sara Amadasi, Routledge, 2019

 Understanding intercultural communication: negotiating a grammar of culture, 2nd edition, Routledge, 2018

 My model has been Irving Goffman’s The presentation of self in everyday life.
 I took the courage to dispense with academic referencing to other research, and instead to rely on what I hesitantly might call a disciplined analysis of observation.
 This observation was enhanced by interviews carried out during the writing of the book and those carried out in the past.
 This research material is not however referred to as separate instances of data.

 Ethnographic narratives.
 In every chapter there are at least two ethnographic narratives, the methodology of which has been developed in previous publications.
 They provide a fictionalised reconstruction which is based on interviews and critical incidents.
 They are written with the same rigour as employed in good ethnographic research; and this rigour is evidenced by the fact that they take me to places I have not been before as I submit myself to the realities expressed by the characters and incidents involved.
 They allow me to get to and to reveal meanings which would not be accessible in more established objectivist research.

 This book is a useful reminder that culture is constructed, perpetuated and changed through small acts of communication in everyday life.
-It offers a clear, practical methodology for escaping the essentialisation of people, behaviours and events … Most enjoyable are the illustrative anecdotes of intercultural (mis)communication presented for analysis and interpretation.
+It offers a clear, practical methodology for escaping the essentialisation of people, behaviours and events.
 Claire Kramsch, University of California, Berkeley, USA

 (En)countering native-speakerism: Global perspectives, (Editor) with Anne Swan and Pamela Aboshiha, Palgrave 2015